Summer 2017 Applications due by 5pm, Tuesday, April 4, 2017

 Stephanie Harlien, 1L, St. Mary's University School of Law

 This internship experience, first and foremost, affirmed my desire to work in public interest upon graduation and passing the bar exam.
 This internship was one of the most rewarding experiences I have endured.
 My time at [Family Violence Prevention Services] was filled with numerous hugs and tears and hours of hard work.
 However, during the course of my 400+ hours, one client truly stood out.
 I had done her intake application, the first step in the process, so I knew her from the beginning before we had even met face-to-face.
 I met with her for the initial client meeting.
 I drafted her pleadings for a protective order and a divorce, and I helped her write an affidavit documenting the history of the abuse she endured...I helped draft and gather discovery for her case, and I helped my supervisor prepare for her hearings.
 After the judge announced the order at the final hearing, the client looked so elated, so filled with joy that words could not describe her emotions at that time.
 She was crying and hugging me, saying how grateful she was.
-I really did not think I made that much of a difference, seeing as how I was not an attorney on her case, merely a lowly attorney.
+I really did not think I made that much of a difference, seeing as how I was not an attorney on her case, merely a lowly law student.
 This experience allowed me to see the impact I could have on clients such as her.
 I made such a difference in her life, and I do not think that feeling or memory will ever leave me.

 Diana Melendez, 1L, University of Houston Law Center